ich777/docker-mono-baseimage/README.md

-Dockerbaseimage based on Debian Buster-slim with mono and wget preinstalled
+A simple Debian Buster slim baseimage with 'mono', ‘wget’ & ‘locales’ installed and set to ‘en_US.UTF-8 UTF-8’.